zachho9/ETL-with-dbt/README.md

 ## Goal

-Calculate average air temperature at three avalanche monitoring stations (cleddau, easthomer, and mountbelle) at Mildford Sound region.
+To understand average air temperature at Mildford Sound region with data from three monitoring stations (cleddau, easthomer, and mountbelle) .

 ## Key Steps